miekg/skydns2/README.md

 Which takes the following flags
 - -domain - This is the domain requests are anchored to and should be appended to all requests (Defaults to: skydns.local)
 - -dns - This is the ip:port to listen on for DNS requests (Defaults to: 127.0.0.1:53)
-- -etcd - location of etcd.
+- -etcd - url of etcd.

 ##API